-- “Global Markets & Development” Pathway 2 (Glasgow, Barcelona, Göttingen) that stresses global political economy, immigrant entrepreneurship, and global marketing and mass consumption.
+- “Global Markets & Development” Pathway 2 (Glasgow, Barcelona, Göttingen) that stresses the global political economy, immigrant entrepreneurship, and global marketing and mass consumption.
 An academic background in History, Economics, Business, Management, Finance, Sociology, Political Science, International Relations, or another Social Science is strongly recommended for Pathway 2.

 Other majors (such as Engineering, Sciences, Architecture etc.) will also be considered for entry into the programme and for the fellowship if they have an academic background in the targeted fields listed above.
 Those applying for Pathway 2 are highly advised to have a strong background in the Social Sciences

 When applying candidates must indicate their pathway preference.
 Pathway selection will be considered during the application process and it is expected that the applicants will progress with the selected pathway unless under exceptional circumstances.